• Archives

 Share on FacebookShare on Twitter

-That said though, Twitter’s focus on the DM cannot be ignored.
-In August of 2015, they announced that they were increasing the 140 character limit in DMs to a whopping 10,000.
-That was a big move at the time and just before then in January of the same year, they introduced Group DMs (private multi-person conversations which can include up to 50 people).
-Both moves which focus on direct messaging on the platform were seen as potential boosters to the low used DM feature on Twitter.
-But this leads to ask the question below;
+However, Twitter’s focus on DM features is unmistakably evident.
+Tracing back to August of 2015, the company announced that they were increasing the DM character limit from 140 to a whopping 10,000 – a noteworthy move at the time.
+Additionally, in January of that same year, they introduced Group DMs, private multi-person conversations accommodating up to 50 people.
+These changes were seen as a tremendous boost to the less-utilized DM service on Twitter.

 Related Posts: